-The Subnet Matching feature helps DNA Enterprise customers better handle p2p traffic inside their corporate network and limit inter-site data transfers.
+The Subnet Matching feature helps CDN Mesh Delivery for Enterprises customers better handle p2p traffic inside their corporate network and limit inter-site data transfers.
 It rely on pre-defined Sites on the Dashboard.

 Sites can also be set client-side using the